devnied/devnied.github.io/_posts/2013-08-15-Secure-Android-time-based-application.markdown

 copy: thinkpanama
 comment: true
 tags: Android Time
+desc: Many games works with waiting time longer or shorter depending on user actions, payments, transport, client management applications have a business model based on accurate timing information.
 ---
 ##Introduction
 More and more mobile applications are based on time to work.